openstax/cnxml/textbook-html/docs/_content.rng.md

 # caption

-This element extends an existing defition
+This extends the set of elements that are allowed in a `caption`

 `<caption>`